yhuang85/mandy/build-source/source/CAST/build-liouville.rst

 To work out the details, let's start with the slightly simpler :math:`\tau(S_b)`.
 The picture on the right depicts how step four is carried out for :math:`\tau(S_b)`.
 Namely, it consists of two sub-steps -- first tilt and then round corners.
 The leftmost figure shows the original :math:`\tau(S_b)`, where the red region is negative, the blue region is positive, and the gray regions on the top and bottom are identified by :math:`A`.
 The passage to the middle figure is the process of a uniform tilting.
 Here we have two choices: either shrink or expand :math:`S_b` as :math:`s` runs from :math:`0` to :math:`C`.
 The later is chosen in the picture, which turns the entire :math:`\p S_b \times [0, C]` negative.
 Finally we round the corners: Most of the borderlines between the red and blue regions can be rounded to *folds*, except for four points -- highlighted as thick dots in the middle figure -- which are rounded to *cusps* as shown in the rightmost figure.

 .. note::
-    The names of "folds" and "cusps" are borrowed from singularity theory of smooth maps or transversality theory of R. Thom.
-In fact, there is a rabbit hole of singularities characterized by certain "stratification" scheme which leads to nothing but a mess.
-It's fair to say, at this point, that either we can manage so that all flow tubes possess only folds and cusps or the sought-after decompositions are simply useless.
+    The names of "folds" and "cusps" are borrowed from singularity theory of smooth maps or transversality theory of `R. Thom <https://en.wikipedia.org/wiki/Ren%C3%A9_Thom>`_.
+In fact, there is a rabbit hole of singularities/tangencies characterized by certain "stratification" scheme.
+Although it's not our interest to explore these structures in any systematic way, they will find us in one way or another and we shall have no choice but to follow the path in front of us.
+The first time we will be forced to face tangencies "deeper" than folds and cusps is when we try to decompose :math:`W^4`.

 To summarize, we have transformed :math:`\tau(S_b)` into a (smooth) solid torus whose boundary admits a decomposition